vmware/vic-product/installer/DESIGN.md

   component artifact

   The contents of component upgrade scripts will change over time.
-The component upgrade script needs to be treated a component TODO
+The component upgrade script needs to be treated a component with versioning so that the appliance build can pull in the appropriate version.

 - A component upgrade script MUST NOT corrupt application data if run against an incompatible version or incompatible data